ejw773/scene-it/README.md

 # scene-it: A simple tool for building a movie wishlist

-Completed as part of a class at DigitalCrafts
+Completed as a class requirement for DigitalCrafts